About the Menopause Initiative

 This initiative is an opportunity to improve the overall health of midlife women, as well as providing better access to menopause services for priority populations.

-A multidisciplinary Menopause Taskforce is providing strategic advice around the design and implementation of the services.
-The Taskforce is led by four co-chairs.
+The multidisciplinary Menopause Initiative is providing strategic advice around the design and implementation of the services.
+The Initiative is led by four co-chairs.

 Professor Rodney Baber AM